People make products, from the moment someone starts taking action and follows up on an idea until an innovation made it into the market and beyond.

 You would expect that a more agile way of working could do the trick.
 At least the agile manifesto stresses the importance of teams and interactions.
 In the essence, creating products is all about a feedback loop between development team and stakeholders.

 Reality however shows a rather inconclusive picture: Agility, Common Sense and Agilista Failings, Agile IS All About Process, and The big thing about SAFe all point towards a pitfall: Agile frameworks like Scrum and SAFe teach how to create well oiled garbage-in-garbage-out machines.
 They focus on process and backlog.
-Agile process frameworks may be an extremely helpful addition for an interaction driven team.
+Agile process frameworks may be an extremely helpful addition for an user-centred, and interaction driven team.
 They are however fatal for an artifact based team.
 Agile conversation or requirements engineering takes a closer look at these two team setups.
-Agility should bring management, users and development teams closer together, we don’t need no Seagull Managers.

 The Team Squeezer or the story of an agile transition introduces the concept of a burn-out system.
 The Team Squeezer is just one of many possible burn-out systems in which the worst of all team disorders: Featuritis, emerges.
 Participants of the burn-out machine game @ agile breakfast in Zürich had the opportunity to experience such a burn-out system and the Story of Rahel in UX in a burn-out system tells you the fate of any UX person.